 The city of Vienna was always surrounded by a protective wall.
 Due to the city’s growth, Emperor Franz Joseph I decided to demolish the walls and in their place build a grand street to aid the city’s development.
 This street is the Ringstraße we know today.
 During the demolition of the walls, the mayor of Vienna proposed building a city park where part of the city walls once stood.
 The mayor’s proposal was accepted, and the decision was made to establish a municipal garden in the style of English gardens – the City Park.

-After several years of construction under the management of Rudolf Siebeck, the garden was opened to the public in 1862, becoming the city’s first public garden.
-Initially, the garden was only on the left bank of the Vienna River, but in 1863, the area on the other side of the river was added.
-This area was designated for children and sports and was called the Children’s Park (Kinderpark).
-Many types of plants were planted throughout the park to ensure that the vegetation would flourish in all seasons.
+After several years of construction managed by Rudolf Siebeck, the city opened the garden to the public in 1862, making it the city’s first public garden.
+At first, the garden occupied only the left bank of the Vienna River, but in 1863, the city added the area on the opposite bank.
+This section served children and sports activities and became known as the Children’s Park (Kinderpark).
+To connect the two sides of the river, the city built a bridge now known as the City Park Bridge (Stadtparkbrücke).
+The park includes many types of plants throughout its grounds, ensuring that the vegetation flourishes in all seasons.

-To connect the two sides of the river, a bridge now known as the Stadtparkbrücke (City Park Bridge) was built.
-In parallel, the magnificent garden building called the Kursalon was constructed.
-This building was built in the Italian Renaissance style with a spacious terrace.
-When the building opened in 1867, it was forbidden to use it for entertainment purposes, but this ban was soon lifted, and fine concerts began to be held there.
+Between 1865 and 1867, the city constructed the magnificent garden building called the Kursalon in the Italian Renaissance style, featuring a spacious terrace.
+When the building opened in 1867, authorities forbade its use for entertainment purposes.
+However, they soon lifted the ban, and fine concerts began to take place there.
 Johann Strauss II performed a wonderful concert in this building in 1868, and that was just the beginning.
 The building quickly became a popular place for concerts and dance events.
-Today, the building is used for balls, concerts, performances, dance parties, and conferences.
+Today, the building hosts balls, concerts, performances, dance parties, and conferences.
 Additionally, there is a café and a restaurant inside the building.

 Throughout the year, you can attend classical music, ballet, and opera concerts at the Kursalon.
 On the official concerts website, you can enter the discount code AU10 and receive a 10% discount on concert bookings.
 Enter the code in the “Promo Code” line on the payment page.
-Book discounted tickets for concerts at the Kursalon on the official website.</a>
+Book discounted tickets for concerts at the Kursalon on the official website.

 Important Statues in the City Park